-Frantz Law Group has extensive experience prosecuting cases against public utility companies that have caused wildfires resulting in catastrophic property damage and personal injury (often times due to the utility company's defective electrical equipment and/or its failure to maintain adequate clearance between electrical lines, trees and shrubbery).
+Frantz Law Group has extensive experience prosecuting cases against public utility companies that have caused wildfires resulting in catastrophic property damage, personal injury and death (often times due to the utility company's defective electrical equipment and/or its failure to maintain adequate clearance between electrical lines, trees and shrubbery).
 The attorneys at Frantz Law Group understand how devastating it is to lose your home and all of your personal possessions.
 Frantz Law Group has successfully recovered millions of dollars for more than 600 fire victims.
 Even if you have homeowners insurance, many times that insurance does not reimburse you for all of your losses.

 We have found that most fire victims are underinsured; that is, property damage exceeds the amount of insurance coverage available to you.
 Your recovery may include monetary compensation for personal property damage, landscaping and destruction of trees, damage or loss of residential structures, cost of evacuation, annoyance and discomfort, loss of earnings and personal injury.
 Retaining legal counsel experienced in litigating fire related cases against public utility companies may assist in maximizing your recovery of damages.
+Frantz Law Goup participated in successfully litigating Southern California’s largest wildfire disaster of all time (with co-counsel) collecting over $2 billion dollars for fire victims.

 Frantz Law Group seeks recovery of losses that are not covered by your insurance company.
 Many fire victims find after rebuilding or repairing their property that the insurance proceeds do not fully compensate them for damages of rebuilding of their home, personal property and landscaping (including large trees).
 Landscaping coverage is usually a small portion of the overall insurance policy coverage that often excludes repairs for post fire erosion control and replacement of native vegetation and large trees.